Jacalz/rymdport/README.md

 # wormhole-gui

 Wormhole-gui is a cross-platform graphical interface for magic-wormhole that lets you share files, folders and text between computers.
 It uses the Go implementation [wormhole-william](https://github.com/psanford/wormhole-william) for sharing data and uses [fyne](https://github.com/fyne-io/fyne) for the graphical interface.
 The initial version was built in less than one day to show how quick and easy it is to use fyne for developing applications.
-The application has since developed into a more feature-full cross-platform application for sharing files and text between devices on the local network.
+The application has since developed into a more feature-full cross-platform application for sharing files, folders, and text between devices on the local network.

 <p align="center">
   <img src="internal/assets/screenshot.png" />